Upheaval and firings at CDC raise fears about disease outbreak response

 "This seems like the worst time to be taking steps to degrade our nation's preparedness," says Dr. David Fleming, a former CDC official who now chairs the agency's Advisory Committee to the Director.
 "They are greatly diminishing CDC and the country's ability to respond to emerging infectious threats."

 Those who work at CDC tell NPR they're deeply concerned about the prospect of future job cuts, and the weakening of policies around vaccination.
-They also worry restrictions around communication could hamper the agency's response to unfolding outbreaks.
+They also caution that restrictions around communication could hamper the agency's response to unfolding outbreaks.

 "The big thing that's impacting us now is the demoralizing work environment, intentional chaos, uncertainty over our jobs," says one CDC staffer.
 "Outbreak responses are very stressful when you have all the available resources.
 To be on outbreak response now in this climate is a whole new level of complexity and stress."